lsst-dm/dm_dev_guide/docs/py_docs.rst

 Classes, Methods, and Functions
 -------------------------------

-Class/method/function docstrings must be placed directly below the declaration, and indented according to the code scope.
+Class, method, and function docstrings must be placed directly below the declaration, and indented according to the code scope:

 .. code-block:: python